Clement-W/bicycle-counter/README.md

 Overall the first model exhibits much better performace compared to the second model at the cost of much greater training time which in our case was worth it for the much greater performance of the model.

+## Inference with the main model
+To do inferencing, we first need to convert the video into many frames.
+We have a separate video frame algorithm that does the following:
+1. Take the raw video as input data
+2. Within a for-loop, split the video into frames with frame rate fps = 0.1.
+3. Save an image only once per 10 frames to avoid too many similar images to a different directory.

+After that, we zip the image files and download locally (zip and unzip).

+Then, we upload the files again the ImageInference.ipynb, which will then be passed through a for-loop to simply infer one-by-one.
+As said before, we have employed different threshold values for deciding whether or not to draw the bounding boxes.
+This step holds true still and for more reliable results, we chose min_threshold = 0.1, because we do not believe at a lower threshold the model is overfitting.
+In fact, at min_threshold = 0.5, the model underperforms (undercounting the bicyclists).

 # Conclusion